-This section summarizes agency practices related to ensuring that products procured comply with Section 508 of the Rehabilitation Act.
+This section summarizes agency practices related to ensuring that products procured to comply with Section 508 of the Rehabilitation Act.

 All DOC purchase cardholders and approving officials are required to complete Section 508 training.
-In addition, a Section 508 compliance checklist must be completed for each purchase and documented in the purchase card transaction file.
+A Section 508 compliance checklist must be completed for each purchase and documented in the purchase card transaction file.